-Advance your knowledge, understanding, and skill in the theory, research, and practice of psychotherapy and counselling by engaging with the cutting edge of the discipline.
+Advance your knowledge and skills in theory, research, and practice at the cutting edge of psychotherapy and counselling .

-An undergraduate degree (usually 2:1 or above) or postgraduate degree in a relevant area (e.g. counselling and psychotherapy, psychology,
+An undergraduate degree (2:1 classification indicative) or postgraduate degree in a relevant area

 An interview is required.

 International students will be expected to meet the English language requirements of IELTS 6.5 in each category (or equivalent).